bmaso/osm-games/content/bowling/OSM-Episode.md

   This article develops the bowling standard as a reduce operation.
 A reduce can be translated to a scan without loss of information, which means it will be easy to create test cases on partially completed games that can be proven to conform to the standard by a logic verifier.
-That is, we can prove candidate software implements the exact same test cases the Bobs' develop -- but a lot faster and with absolute confidence our test case expectations are correct.
+That is, we can prove candidate software implements the exact same test cases the Bobs' develop -- but with absolute confidence our test case expectations actually meet a standard.

 1. In the official version of bowling, a throw cannot be represented by a single integer.
 In the TDD narrative, Robert Koss and Bob Martin quickly convince themselves, incorrectly, that a single integer is sufficient to store